Saloni-go/Buy-Sell-IIITH/README.md

 import dotenv from "dotenv";
 dotenv.config();
 ```
+You will get output as your mongo_URI connection string in the terminal as well.
 8. Then make a config folder in backend and create a db.js file
 9. write the following code in db.js
 ```